Saints Peter and Paul Cathedral (Indianapolis): Cathedral design and construction

 Following the transfer of the diocese to Indianapolis in 1898, Bishop Chatard proceeded with plans to raise funds for a new cathedral.
 Saints Peter and Paul Cathedral was built between 1905 and 1907 with a temporary facade.
 Construction of a permanent facade and twin spires was postponed due to a shortage of funds.
 Bishop Joseph Ritter arranged for completion of the cathedral in 1936, when the permanent facade was erected.
 Major renovations and additions, including those made in 1915, 1936, and 1985, have altered the appearance of the cathedral's interior.

-The architectural firm of Renwick, Aspinwall and Russell, W. L. Coulter of New York designed the Classical Revival-style cathedral, rectory, and adjacent chapel.
+The architectural firm of Renwick, Aspinwall & Russell, represented by William L. Coulter, designed the Classical Revival-style cathedral, rectory, and adjacent chapel.
 It is believed that the cathedral is patterned after Saint John Lateran in Rome, Italy.
 (Bishop Chatard was ordained a priest at Saint John Lateran, which holds relics of Saints Peter and Paul.)

 The original plan for the cathedral at Indianapolis was revised, most likely to reduce its construction costs.
 Modifications to the plan reduced the overall length and width of the cathedral and eliminated its domes and two side chapels.
-William Whetten Renwick, nephew of American architect James Renwick Jr., took over sole responsibility for the cathedral around 1900, a few years after James's death.
+William W. Renwick, nephew of James Renwick Jr., took over sole responsibility for the cathedral around 1900, a few years after his uncle's death.
 The Indianapolis architectural firm of D. A. Bohlen and Son served as local supervisors for the construction project.
 William Renwick designed the cathedral's original interior décor, including three sanctuary altars, doorway and arch decoration, the metal ceiling, and frames for the Stations of the Cross.
 D. A. Bohlen and Son designed the interior's original holy water fonts and dark oak furnishings.
 The high altar of the unfinished cathedral was consecrated on December 21, 1906, in a private ceremony, and the first Pontifical High Mass at the new cathedral took place on December 25, 1906.

 Indianapolis architect August Bohlen, grandson of D. A. Bohlen, supervised construction of the permanent façade in 1936.
 It was designed by Layton (Dick) DeMilt of the Bohlen architectural firm.

 In 1985 Sovik Mathre Sathrum Quanbeck of Northfield, Minnesota, served as project architects and planners for a controversial renovation of the cathedral based on liturgical changes made at the Second Vatican Council.
 The project had a $1.7 million budget.
 The refurbished cathedral was rededicated on May 14, 1986.